MSBMI-SAFE/AbBiBench/README.md

 `esmif.yml`, `MEAN_ProteinMPNN.yml`, `prosst.yml`, `SaProt.yml`

 # Data Resource
 📂 The dataset used in this project is publicly available on [Hugging Face Datasets](https://huggingface.co/datasets/AbBibench/Antibody_Binding_Benchmark_Dataset).
+Please place the downloaded data in the data folder under the project root directory to ensure the program runs correctly.

 # Model log-likelihood scoring